 A sweet reason why babies shake their heads back & forth

 Another reason they may be shaking their head?
 For fun.
 “This sort of imitative or stimulative head shaking is normal, and often you’ll see your infant smiling or laughing to indicate they’re enjoying it,” pediatrician David L. Hill, explains.
 This back-and-forth with you is a lot of fun for your baby, because it's also a new way of communicating and interacting with you.
 “You’ve been in constant communication since birth,” says Hill, “but this is one of the most obvious signs that yes, you’re playing together.”

 Once babies start crawling, they are able to expel energy that way, so it's less likely their head shaking is about moving explains Bonzani.
 However, babies start to crawl around 9 months of age, which is about the time Hill says imitation play starts to ramp up.
 So, your baby will continue to shake its head, but the purpose behind it will change.

 When to contact the doctor

 Of course, there are caveats to this behavior.
-Bonzani and Macleod agree that when head shaking is "seen in combination with other developmental concerns such as gross motor delays, challenges with sleep, poor feeding development and behavior," it's a good idea to talk to the pediatrician to see if they recommend any monitoring or intervention with an occupational therapist.
+When head shaking is seen in combination with other developmental concerns such as gross motor delays, challenges with sleep, poor feeding development and behavior, both Bonzani and Macleod agree that it's a good idea to talk to your pediatrician to see if they recommend any monitoring or intervention with an occupational therapist.

 Still, generally speaking, if your baby is shaking its head from side to side, it's perfectly normal and nothing to be concerned about.

 Lilie L. Bonzani, OTR/L, Pediatric Occupational Therapist at Duke Unversity Health